 Emil Novakov, CEO of Scaleflex tells us how the global leading B2B SaaS company is developing the most powerful and scalable Digital Asset Management and Media Acceleration solutions.

 First of all, how are you and your family doing in these COVID-19 times?

 Emil Novakov: The current situation hit us all, both personally and professionally.
 I am fortunate enough to be able to combine to a certain extent work and passion; hence I was able to focus even more on building the business and supporting our customers, as they were going through the same challenges as we all did.
-The lack of traveling to meet customers, partners, and team members needed some adjustments but was compensated by higher productivity.
-As a remote company since its inception, Scaleflex was not impacted negatively with the shift to remote working at all, and our model was actually strengthened.
+The lack of travelling to meet customers, partners, and team members needed some adjustments but was compensated by higher productivity.
+As a remote company since its inception, Scaleflex was not impacted negatively by the shift to remote working at all, and our model was actually strengthened.
 Everyone in my family went through COVID, and we went through the associated concerns, but now everyone is well, which is most important.